metwork-framework/mfserv/docs/300-configuration_guide.md

 ??? warning "you are using a <= 0.9 version?"
     If you are using a <= 0.9 version, you also need a `[INCLUDE_config.ini]` special line at the very beginning of your `config.ini` file.

+??? warning "My new environment variables values are not taken into account"
+    Remember : When you change the configuration file, it does not change existing environment variables, so you will probably have to close and reopen your terminal to get new environment variable values.

 ### As an admin